Tyson Barrie: Nashville Predators

+Calgary Flames

+On October 3, 2024, Barrie signed a 1 year contract with the Calgary Flames worth $1.25 million.

+After struggling to produce and stay in the lineup throughout the season, Barrie was placed on waivers on February 20, 2025 and subsequently assigned to the Calgary Wranglers of the AHL the next day after clearing waivers.

+Following 14 professional seasons, Barrie announced his retirement on August 24, 2025.

 International play

 Barrie made his international debut at the 2008 World U-17 Hockey Challenge with Team Canada Pacific.
 Barrie was first invited to partake in Canada's national junior team development camp in 2010.
 He was again included to take part in Canada's 2011 national junior team selection camp and was among the final names to make the team.
 He was among the team's top players during the tournament as Canada won the silver medal following a 5–3 collapse defeat against Russia in the tournament final.
-Barrie would win gold with team Canada in the 2015 IIHF World Championship, along with then Colorado Avalanche teammates Matt Duchene, Nathan MacKinnon and Ryan O'Reilly.
+Barrie would win gold with Team Canada in the 2015 IIHF World Championship, along with the Colorado Avalanche teammates Matt Duchene, Nathan MacKinnon and Ryan O'Reilly.

 Following Colorado's failure to qualify for the 2017 playoffs, Barrie was selected to the initial Canada roster for the 2017 IIHF World Championship held in Germany and France.
 He was among the tournament leaders with seven points in three games before he was ruled out for the remainder of the tournament after suffering a laceration to his leg while wrestling with a Canada teammate at the team hotel on May 11, 2017.

 Personal life

 Barrie's grandfather Len Sr. runs a hockey school in British Columbia, which he volunteers at during the offseason.

+In 2016, Barrie publicly confirmed his relationship with Emma Rose.
+They became engaged in 2020 and had their first child, a son, in 2021.
+The couple married on Vancouver Island in July 2023 and welcomed a daughter in August 2024.